Hidde-Heijnen/mlmi-vault/030 - Notes/General ML/Leibniz integral rule (Feynman's trick).md

 $$
 \frac{d}{d\theta} \int_{a}^{b} f(x, \theta) \, dx = \int_{a}^{b} \frac{\partial f(x, \theta)}{\partial \theta} \, dx
 $$
+Most important for us, you can basically always use it over any continuous PDF (so like gaussian) when the limits of integration (so $a$ and $b$) are not depending on the thing you are differentiating on.

 ### Conditions for Use